Skyla is a type of intrauterine device, also known as an IUD. But what is that, exactly?

 Because SKYLA is in your uterus, not your vagina:

-- You can still use tampons
+- You can still use tampons or menstrual cups:

 - You shouldn't be able to feel it

 - You and your partner should not feel it during sex.
 Sometimes your partner may feel the threads.
-If this occurs, or if you or your partner experience pain during sex, talk with your healthcare provider.
+If this occurs, or if you or your partner experience pain during sex, talk with your healthcare professional.

 Some common side effects include:

 - Pain, bleeding or dizziness during and after placement.
 If these symptoms do not stop 30 minutes after placement, Skyla may not have been placed correctly.
-Your healthcare provider will examine you to see if Skyla needs to be removed or replaced.
+Your healthcare professional will examine you to see if Skyla needs to be removed or replaced.

 - Changes in bleeding.
 You may have bleeding and spotting between menstrual periods, especially during the first 3–6 months.
 Sometimes the bleeding is heavier than usual at first.
 However, the bleeding usually becomes lighter than usual and may be irregular.
-Call your healthcare provider if the bleeding remains heavier than usual or increases after it has been light for a while.
+Call your healthcare professional if the bleeding remains heavier than usual or increases after it has been light for a while.